-INTERNET - Access "www.voteproxy.com" and follow the on-screen instructions.
+INTERNET - Access "www.voteproxy.com" and follow the on-screen instructions or scan the QR code with your smartphone.
 Have your proxy card available when you access the web page.

-TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the United States, or 1-718-921-8500 from foreign countries, from any touch-tone telephone and follow the instructions.
+TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the United States or 1-718-921-8500 from foreign countries from any touch-tone telephone and follow the instructions.
 Have your proxy card available when you call.